The Pump Scheduling Problem: A Real-World Scenario for Reinforcement Learning

-An RL agent, after applying an action $a$ in the state $s$, receives a reward $r$ and reaches a new state $s'$, what is called transition $\tau = <s, a, r, s'>$.
-Figure~\ref{fig:rlsim} presents how we model this dynamic for the pump scheduling problem using the simulator.
-First, real water consumption data at a given time $t$ is necessary as input to the simulator since it can not be generated through new interactions.
-After that, we need to define an initial condition for the tank level, among other features that compose the state $s$ representation.
-Given a state $s$, we can then apply an action to that state.
-In the codebase provided, we select the action looking at the real data, although any other policy could be used.
-A pump $p$ is \texttt{ON} if its value $kW_{p}(t) \neq 0$ in the dataset.
-If for all pumps $p$ the values $kW = 0$, no pump is in operation, and the resulting action is NOP.
+In RL, an agent selects an action $a$ given an observation $o$, receives a reward $r$, and transitions to a new observation $o'$.
+This process forms a transition tuple $\tau = \langle o, a, r, o' \rangle$, and a complete episode consists of a sequence of $T$ such transitions, \emph{i.e.} $\text{episode} = \sum_{i=0}^{T-1} \tau_i$.
+Figure~\ref{fig:rlsim} illustrates how this interaction loop is modeled for the pump scheduling problem using our simulator.

+The simulator takes logged water consumption data at time $t$ as input, since this cannot be synthetically generated during new interactions.
+It also requires an initial condition for the tank level and other features that define the observation $o$.
+In the provided codebase, actions are derived from logged human data, although any control policy can be employed.
+A pump $\in \{\text{NP1}, \text{NP2}, \text{NP3}, \text{NP4}\}$ is considered \texttt{ON} if either its power consumption $kW_{NP\#}(t)$ or flow rate $Q_{NP\#}(t)$ are nonzero.
+If both values are zero for all pumps, the corresponding action is defined as NOP (no operation).

-Once an action $a$ is applied to the state $s$, the simulator outputs the values of $Q_p$, $kW_p$, and $H_p$ for the respective timestep $t$ (see details in ~\ref{app:simulator}).
-These values can then used to calculate a reward $r(t)$.
-Furthermore, a new tank level is observed at $t+1$, corresponding to state $s'$.
-Thus we have a loop in which transitions are generated and stored in the Experience Replay~\citep{lin92experience}, implemented with prioritization mechanism~\citep{schaul2016prioritized}.
-Finally, we can use these experiences to learn a new policy $\pi_a$, different from the behavioral policy $\pi_b$ which generated the dataset.
-To do so, we provide an implementation of Random Ensemble Mixture (REM)~\citep{agarwal2020optimistic} as a learning algorithm.
-REM is dropout inspired convex combination of $K$ parametric Q-functions aiming to mitigate overestimation in offline RL settings.
-The underlying idea is for each policy update, generate a set of $k$ random weights $\alpha$ such that $Q(s,a)^{k}_{\theta} = \{\alpha_{1}Q(s,a)_{\theta_{1}} + \alpha_{2}Q(s,a)_{\theta_{2}} + \alpha_{3}Q(s,a)_{\theta_{3}}+ ... + \alpha_{k}Q(s,a)_{\theta_{k}}\}$ and $\sum_{k}\alpha_{k} = 1$.
+When an action $a$ is applied to the hidden state $s$, the simulator computes and returns the values of $Q_{NP\#}$, $kW_{NP\#}$, and $H_{NP\#}$ for the given timestep $t$ (see Appendix~\ref{app:simulator} for details).
+These outputs are then used to compute the reward $r(t)$.
+In the next timestep, a new tank level is observed, forming the next observation $o'$.
+This process creates a loop of transitions that are stored in a replay buffer~\citep{lin92experience}, following the Experience Replay paradigm.
+These collected transitions can be used to learn a new policy $\pi$, different from the human-led control strategy, by evaluating the demonstrations through the task representation proposed in Section~\ref{sec:pomdp}.
+To learn such a policy, we include some offline RL algorithms in our codebase, which are benchmarked in the following section.